KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

 Your driver and car have stats which will be compared to the enemy teams stats at races.
 The stats are the drivers: fitness, intelligence, and skill and the cars: motor, aerodynamics, structure.
 All of the stats start at level 7.
 Opponents are random, but harder difficulties increase them.
-There is a race every Sunday and between them you will improve your driver and car, get sponsers, and spy on your opponents.
+There is a race every Sunday and between them you will improve your driver and car, get sponsors, and spy on your opponents.
-You also have a bank account and you gain money from winning races and from sponserships.
+You also have a bank account and you gain money from winning races and from sponsorships.
 On Easy mode you start with $1500, Normal $1000, and Hard $500.
 This money will be used to develop your car and to scout opponents.
 Between races you can do one of the following things each day, some of which cost money: